AdobeDocs/commerce-learn.en/help/backend-development/remote-db-connection-execute-queries.md

 ## Using the Adobe Commerce Cloud CLI tool

-For creating a db dump, if you have the Adobe Commerce Cloud cli installed it is an easy task.
+For creating a db dump, if you have the [Adobe Commerce Cloud CLI](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/dev-tools/cloud-cli/cloud-cli-overview.html) installed it is an easy task.
 On your local laptop, go to a directory and run a similar command.
 Be sure to swap out "your-project-id" with the project ID it looks something like `asasdasd45q` and the environment name is usually "master" or "staging" but could be anything so make sure you verify it ahead of time.
 `magento-cloud db:dump -p your-project-id -e your-environment-name`

 If you are not sure of the project ID or the environment, you can omit these in the command: